Photo by Dushawn Jovic on Unsplash

 Q: Can I learn French just by memorizing common phrases?

 A: It’s a great start, especially for beginners and travelers, but pairing it with grammar and speaking practice will help you progress further.
+For example, combining phrase study with How to Introduce Yourself in French Naturally or How to Tell Time in French makes your French much more usable.

 Q: Are these phrases used in Quebec or only in France?